 Text Books: Schafer: Essentials of Histology.
-Piersol: Normal Histology.
+Piersol: Normal Histol-ogy.
 Maximon and Bloom: Histology.

 Embryology.-This course is intended primarily for medical students of the first year.
 It consists essentially of laboratory work supplemented by one didactic lecture per week.
 The problems of fertilization, segmentation, the development of the embryo and its protective membranes, are worked out in the laboratory by dissections and intensive study of slides.
-The materials used of dissections and intensive study of sinces.
 The materials used include the frog, chick, rabbit, pig and human.